menuclose

 Types of Acoustic Neuroma Facial Paralysis (Vestibular Schwannomas)

-Acoustic neuroma facial palsy can be classified according to their size, growth rate and the areas they affect.
-In general, there are two main types: Sporadic acoustic neuroma facial nerve palsy and acoustic neuromas associated with Genetic Type 2 (NF2).
-To examine these types of acoustic neuroma facial paralysis in detail;
+Acoustic neuroma facial palsy can be classified according to its size, growth rate, and the areas it affects.
+Generally, there are two main types: sporadic acoustic neuroma facial nerve palsy and acoustic neuromas associated with Genetic Type 2 (NF2).
+If we examine these types of acoustic neuroma facial paralysis in detail;

 • Sporadic, unilateral acoustic neuromas

 This type of acoustic neuroma facial palsy is a type of tumor that occurs in 95% of patients and grows on only one side of the body.
-This type of tumor is caused by non-hereditary mutations.
-These unilateral tumors can occur at any age, but are more common in people between the ages of 30 and 60.
+This type of tumor arises from non-hereditary mutations.
+These tumors, which occur unilaterally, can be seen at any age but are more commonly observed in people between the ages of 30 and 60.

 • Genetic, bilateral acoustic neuromas

-This type of acoustic neuroma facial nerve palsy is caused by genetic disorders, and because it is a genetic problem, it usually occurs at a younger age.
+Because this type of acoustic neuroma-induced facial nerve palsy is a genetic problem, it usually occurs at a younger age.
 It is also seen in cranial nerve tumors.
-For this reason, it has a different treatment method than sporadic acoustic neuroma tumors.
+For this reason, it requires a different treatment approach than sporadic acoustic neuroma tumors.

 What is the Difference Between Unilateral and Bilateral Vestibular Schwannomas?

 There are fundamental differences between unilateral and bilateral vestibular schwannomas.
-When we look at these differences, we can observe that unilateral vestibular schwannomas occur in one ear.
-Bilateral vestibular schwannomas, on the contrary, occur in both ears.
-In addition, unilateral acoustic neuroma is common, while bilateral acoustic neuroma palsy is rarer.
+When we examine these differences, we can observe that unilateral vestibular schwannomas occur in only one ear.
+Bilateral vestibular schwannomas, on the other hand, occur in both ears.
+In addition, while unilateral acoustic neuroma is common, bilateral acoustic neuroma palsy is rarer.
 For this reason, treatment methods are quite different.

 What Are The Symptoms of Acoustic Neuroma Facial Palsy?

-As with any disease, acoustic neuroma facial nerve palsy also has certain symptoms.
+As with any disease, acoustic neuroma facial nerve palsy has certain symptoms.
 These symptoms vary from person to person and are not seen in everyone.
-Here are the general symptoms of Vestibular Schwannoma;
+The general symptoms of vestibular schwannoma are as follows:

 • Hearing loss, one of the most common symptoms of the condition, occurs gradually.
 However, in some progressive cases, hearing loss can occur suddenly.

-• Another symptom of acoustic neuroma facial paralysis is tinnitus.
-Hearing loss can also occur with this symptom.
+• Another symptom seen in acoustic neuroma facial paralysis is tinnitus.
+Hearing loss may also occur along with this symptom.

 • Many patients may also experience sudden dizziness and loss of balance.
 In particular, patients are unable to walk steadily in the dark.